 - Identify listings similar to yours but on different catalog pages.
 You’ll want to make sure you do some searches on Amazon to see what kinds of listings and offers come up when you do product keyword searches that match what you are selling.

 - Select the sellers/listings you want to include in your repricing logic.

 - Set up strategies for your own price using those other price values as upper and lower limits or based on the averages or lowest prices of the other similar offers.
 This will ensure that 1.
 Your price remains competitive in this pool and 2.
 You can even be the lowest priced offer where applicable.
-This is key to increased private label sales because, more times than not, buyers will go for the lowest price in a group of similar items.
+This is key to increased private label sales because, more times than not, buyers will go for the Simply the lowest price an Amazon...
+More in a group of similar items.

 Here’s a short video about how this feature works in Sellery.

 Reprice your listing based on its sales velocity